-Minnesota's primary drinking water sources are groundwater and surface water.
-Groundwater is the water found in aquifers beneath the surface of the land.
-Groundwater supplies 75 percent of Minnesota's drinking water.
-Surface water is the water in lakes, rivers, and streams above the surface of the land.
-Surface water supplies 25 percent of Minnesota's drinking water.
+Groundwater supplies 75 percent of Minnesota's drinking water, and is found in aquifers beneath the surface of the land.
+Surface water supplies 25 percent of Minnesota's drinking water, and is the water in lakes, rivers, and streams above the surface of the land.
 Contaminants can get in drinking water sources from the natural environment and from people's daily activities.
 There are five main types of contaminants in drinking water sources.

 - Microbial contaminants, such as viruses, bacteria, and parasites.
 Sources include sewage treatment plants, septic systems, agricultural livestock operations, pets, and wildlife. - Inorganic contaminants include salts and metals from natural sources (e.g. rock and soil), oil and gas production, mining and farming operations, urban stormwater runoff, and wastewater discharges. - Pesticides and herbicides are chemicals used to reduce or kill unwanted plants and pests.
 Sources include agriculture, urban stormwater runoff, and commercial and residential properties. - Organic chemical contaminants include synthetic and volatile organic compounds.
-Sources include industrial processes and petroleum production, gas stations, urban stormwater runoff, and septic systems. - Radioactive contaminants such as radium, thorium, and uranium isotopes come from natural sources (e.g. radon gas from soils and rock), mining operations, and oil and gas production.
+Sources include industrial processes and petroleum production, gas stations, urban stormwater runoff, and septic systems.

+• Radioactive contaminants such as radium, thorium, and uranium isotopes come from natural sources (e.g. radon gas from soils and rock), mining operations, and oil and gas production.